 Marital Infidelity Healing

-We regularly cite St. John Paul II's wisdom from Love and Responsibility in an effort to encourage and strengthen couples to work on this severe marital conflict.
-"The strength of such a (mature) love emerges most clearly when the beloved stumbles, when his or her weaknesses or sins come into the open.
+St. John Paul II's advice to couples in conflict from the book he wrote on marital love as a Bishop, Love and Responsibility, is essential in the work of healing.
+We recommend couples put it in their cell phones and read it daily.
+He wrote, "The strength of such a (mature) love emerges most clearly when the beloved stumbles, when his or her weaknesses or sins come into the open.
 One who truly loves does not then withdraw love, but loves all the more, loves in full consciousness of the other's shortcomings and faults, without in the least approving of them.
 For the person as such never loses his/her essential value.
 The emotion which attaches to the value of the person is loyal," Love and Responsibility, n.
-135. The most challenging aspects of the healing process are resolving the justifiable rage and rebuilding trust, both of which are possible.
+135.

 Origins of Marital Infidelity